TatianaBialik/TatianaBialik/README.md

 <h1 align=center>Hi, I'm Tatiana 👋</h1>
-<p align=center>I am a Junior Web Developer with a unique perspective and creative mindset.
+<p align=center>I am a Web Developer with a unique perspective and creative mindset.
 I am a fast learner and love to tackle complex problems with innovative solutions.
 I am passionate about web development and passed the Web Development Practicum course to hone my skills.
 With a 1st degree in Information Security, I have a solid foundation in computer science and a strong understanding of data security.
 I am highly motivated and eager to apply my skills to contribute to dynamic and innovative web development projects.</p>

 <br/>